tiagoiwamoto/libcore/readme.md

         * UniqueUUID -> generate a unique uuid based on your application, local datetime and a random number

 ### Usage
+    Clone this repository
+    execute this command:
+    mvn clean install
     Import in your pom.xml
     <dependencies>
         <dependency>